Asymptotic stability of a wide class of stationary solutions for the Hartree and Schr\"{o}dinger equations for infinitely many particles: Introduction

 It is natural to find a density function $\rh_Q$ such that $w \ast \rh_Q \in L^2_t(\BR,H^\tw_x)$.
 However, we would like to deal with general finite signed Borel measures on $\R^3$; hence, we need to find $\rh_Q$ in $L^2_t(\R,H^\tw_x)$.
 It means that we need to estimate $\|\rh(U_V(t)_\st Q_0)\|_{L^2_t H^{1/2}_x}$ (see \eqref{IVP*}).
-The most difficult part of this paper is to bound this term, and the difficulty comes from $H^\tw_x$.
-If we replace $H^\tw$ by $H^n_x$ with integer $n$, then we can bound it much easier because we have the formula $\na \rh_Q = \rh([\na,Q])$, and we can easily calculate $[\na,U_V(t)]$; however, for the fractional derivatives, there does not exist this type of calculation as far as the author knows.
+One of the most difficult part of this paper is to bound this term, and the difficulty comes from $H^\tw_x$.
+If we replace $H^\tw_x$ by $H^n_x$ with integer $n$, then we can bound it much easier because we have the formula $\na \rh_Q = \rh([\na,Q])$, and we can easily calculate $[\na,U_V(t)]$ explicitly; however, for the fractional derivatives, there does not exist this type of calculation as far as the author knows.
 Hence, we ``interpolate'' the bounds of $\|\rh(U_V(t)_\st Q_0)\|_{L^2_t L^2_x}$ and $\|\rh(U_V(t)_\st Q_0)\|_{L^2_t H^1_x}$, but things do not go so straightforwardly because the bounds of these terms are nonlinear with respect to $V$.
 To overcome this problem, we decompose $U_V(t)$ into wave operators and then multilinearize them.
-The author would like to emphasize that Gohberg--Kre\u{\i}n theorem (and duality argument) plays an essential role in its proof in the same way as in Sect.3.4.
+In this argument, Gohberg--Kre\u{\i}n theorem (and duality argument) plays an essential role.

-Finally, we also have to estimate terms including $\ga_f$; however, we can bound them by simple duality arguments with the tools mentioned above.
+Finally, we will estimate the terms including $\ga_f$.
+In the first version of this paper, the author said ``we can bound them by simple duality arguments''.
+However, it is not true.
+We will explain this difficulty here.
+We often need to get estimate in the following form